allenrobel/ask/docs/spirent/stc_streamblock.rst

                                             - Required if action is create

 tx_protocol                             The protocol of the tx entity.
 This is used,
-                                        along with tx, and tx_type, to construct the Spirent SrcBinding-targets value::
+                                        along with tx_name, and tx_type, to construct the Spirent SrcBinding-targets value::

                                             - Type: str()